fivetran/dbt_unified_rag/README.md

 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:

-- At least one of the below support Fivetran connectors syncing data into your destination.
+- At least one of the below support Fivetran connections syncing data into your destination.
     - [HubSpot](https://fivetran.com/docs/connectors/applications/hubspot) (specifically deals)
     - [Jira](https://fivetran.com/docs/connectors/applications/jira)
     - [Zendesk Support](https://fivetran.com/docs/connectors/applications/zendesk)